evanhosmer/Soccer-Capstone/README.md

 ## Motivation:

 One of my biggest passions in life lies within the sport of soccer.
 I love everything about the game, from watching casually, to analyzing tactics, analyzing soccer data has always been something I was interested in.
 Having played the game all my life, I have always been interested in the numerous different playstyles that soccer players can fall into.
-No soccer players truly play the exact same way and it can be difficult to compare players as a result.
+No two soccer players truly play the exact same way and it can be difficult to compare players as a result.
 When watching soccer, I always find myself saying "I wish we had a player like player X", this project helps to address that statement.
 This project aims to use data on soccer player attributes in order to draw meaningful comparisons between players based on their playstyle.

 ## Project Description:

 For this project, I explored soccer player attributes from the EA Sports video game FIFA in an attempt to cluster players based on playstyle.
 This project addresses two main questions:
   - Can players be clustered based on their playstyle?
-  - What players are most similar to a given player that have the same playstyle?
+  - What players are most similar to a given player that also have the same playstyle?

 Based on prior knowledge, soccer players can generally be identified by the following playstyles: